vitejs/vite/docs/guide/api-plugin.md

 }
 ```

-On the plugin side, we can use `server.ws.onMessage` listening to the events:
+On the plugin side, we can use `server.ws.onEvent` listening to the events:

 ```js
 // vite.config.js